onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 The fairness protocol as god
 The god protocol is about fairness and consent
+God is an attractor that pulls us towards becoming him - with transcendence as his offering

 How do we anthropomorphize the global brain just like we’ve done with past gods?